How to Test Keywords for your site

 - Title Competition.
 This provides you with a numerical figure on how many sites are displayed when performing a search for a keyword or phrase using only title tags.

 - Keyword Effectiveness Index (KEI).
 This score is based on how often a keyword is searched against keyword competition.

-Metrics are useful to help create some measureable objectives for your Internet marketing and advertising activities.
-For example, you maybe hoping for tens of thousands of visitors but then discover the keyword is searched only a few thousand times.
-Metrics can also help you find pockets where the traffic potential is good and the competition is low. (long tail keyword article)
+Metrics are useful to help create some measurable objectives for your Internet marketing and advertising activities.
+For example, you may be hoping for tens of thousands of visitors but then discover the keyword is searched only a few thousand times.
+Metrics can also help you find pockets where the traffic potential is good, and the competition is low. (long tail keyword article)

-While metrics are powerful they cannot be the only consideration.
+While metrics are powerful, they cannot be the only consideration.
 Any research should be complemented by qualitative research.
-You want to learn as much as possible about your your target audience online and learning more about how they interact with each other and talk about their favorite brands.
-Visit blogs, watch twitter, find the popular information sites and see what the conversations are.
-By seeking to humanize your target audience, you get valuable insight on how to speak their language so you can communicate to them more effectively.
+You want to learn as much as possible about your target audience online and how they interact with each other and talk about their favorite brands.
+Visit blogs, watch Twitter, find the popular information sites, and see what the conversations are.
+By seeking to humanize your target audience, you get valuable insight into how to speak their language so you can communicate with them more effectively.

 You need to apply these three simple rules to test keywords:

 1. Is the keyword relevant to my target audience?